evandrosouza-developer/ps2tomsxUSB/README.md

 - Caps LED - Connect to MSX PPI 8255 Signal PC6 (Hotbit HB-8000 CI-15 Pin 11 / Expert XP-800 CI-4);
 - Kana LED - Connect to MSX YM2149 IOB7, pin 6 of DIP package.
 If the MSX doesn't have this, you can leave it open, as it already has an internal pull-up connection.

 3) USB or Serial connection: Needed only to update internal PS/2 to MSX key mapping Database.
-To create this Intel Hex file, better to use the Macro based Excel file, so you have to trust and enable macro excecution in excel app.
+To create this Intel Hex file, better to use the Macro based Excel file, so you have to trust and enable macro excecution in excel file `PS2toMSX-BR Mapping220204.xlsm` available at github page.
+Fill the desired mapping settings on the `Your MSX Definitions` and click on the MSX picture at upper left corner to run the automation process.
+This automation is also compatible with LibreOffice/StarOffice/OpenOffice, as tested with LibreOffice up to version 7.3.
 The structure of the Database is:
 	The  three first columns of each line are the mapped scan codes;
 	The 4th column is The Control Byte, detailed bellow: